kristoff-it/bork/README.md

 Bork is designed to replace irssi for this usecase by providing all the functionality that a general-purpose IRC client can't provide.

 ## Requirements
-To be able to display emotes in the terminal, [Kitty](https://github.com/kovidgoyal/kitty) is required.
+To be able to see emotes in the terminal, you muyst use [Kitty](https://github.com/kovidgoyal/kitty), or any terminal emulator that supports the Kitty image protocol.
 Bork will otherwise fallback to showing the emote name (eg Kappa).

 ## Usage